Pontremoli: Cuisine

+Infrastructure and transport

+To reach Pontremoli by car, one can exit at the toll booth of the same name on the A15 motorway Parma-La Spezia or take the Cisa State Road 62.
+Public road transport is available via the CAT company, which connects Pontremoli to other cities and towns in the Lunigiana area, Massa, Carrara, and La Spezia.

+Pontremoli has a railway station with regular services to Pisa, La Spezia and Parma.
+Pontremoli railway station is located along the Parma-La Spezia line.

 Notable people

 In 1802, Alessandro Malaspina took up residence within this area.
 Mathematician and poet Luigi Poletti, was born in Pontremoli; there is now a road within the city named in his honour.
 The goalkeeper for Italy in the 1970 FIFA World Cup, Enrico Albertosi, is a notable sportsman to come from the area.
 Currently, Italian singer Zucchero owns a house in the commune.
-Ex-professional Queens Park Rangers player Mario Lusardi traces his roots from a small comune in the hills above Pontremoli, named Bratto, where he currently spends his holidays in the picturesque surroundings.
-American actress Meryl Streep attended her son's wedding at the Castello del Piagnaro in June 2019, and dined at Osteria Oca Bianca.